|"It tells you the truth. As for how to read it, |

 when the journey began and trying find a path forwards.
 But, more than

 anything else, it supports love – both self-love and loving another.
-Hence, to cut to the chase, Fantasy literature supports the LGBTQ+ community.
+Hence, to cut to the chase, Fantasy literature supports the LGBTQIA+ community.

-Sadly, however, there are scarcely more LGBTQ characters than female sages
+Sadly, however, there are scarcely more LGBTQIA+ characters than female sages

 in the genre, making it an issue that Fantasy needs to tackle just as